-These instructions guide you through the process of installing or upgrading Password Self Help on your IBM i.
+These instructions guide you through the process of installing Password Self Help on your IBM i.

-To install or upgrade Password Self Help manually using a save file, see Manually Installing Password Self Help 3.
+To install Password Self Help manually using a save file, see Manual Installation of Powertech IBM i Products.

 Password Self Help requires the following: